FILM SOUND: Ideas, research and reflections on film, sound and cinema listening

 [6.]
 Encounters with Noise in the Dark: Personal reflections | images and text | 2016-2020

 Time is a measurement of change.
-Attention, the cache value of our time - our curiosity, our love, the faculty that joins us to the world.
-To be open, receptive, to really look and listen, is to entertain the possibility of change; that one might challenge, transcend, a narrow conception of self-other-world.
+Attention, the cache value of our time, our curiosity, the faculty that joins us to the world.
+To be open and receptive - to really look and listen - is to examine the possibility of change.
+Change is to hint at something beyond a narrow conception of being.

-Film, a time-based audiovisual medium soliciting attention.
+Film is a time-based audiovisual medium soliciting attention.
 The audience is invited to look, to listen, see and hear.
-Deep Listening is a practice of expanding our attention.
-Film - a container of time - cultivates the practice of deep, attentive listening.
+Deep Listening is a practice of expanded auditory attention.
+Film, a container of unfolding time, cultivates the practice of deep, attentive listening.

-But film also moves past familiar sense experience.
-It permits the reassociation of images and sounds through an exploration of time and space.
-Time = montage.
-Space = onscreen/offscreen movement.
-Film captures a quality closer to the amorphous nature of dreams, memory, the landscape of the mind.
-The reassociation of images and sounds activates spectatorship and remains unique to audiovisual filmmaking.
+Film permits the reassociation of images and sounds through a decoupling of time from space.
+Montage, Contrapuntal and Asynchronoud Sound, The Diegesis, Cinema Space, Onscreen-Offscreen Choreography.
+Film captures a quality closer to that of dreams, memory, the amorphous landscape of the mind.
+The reassociation of images and sounds activates spectatorship.
+It is unique to audiovisual filmmaking.

-Isolated from the distractions of the outside world, the cinema is a cocoon.
-A space designed to create an atmosphere of concentration and attentional focus.
-The cinema is a focus space for an immersive sensory experience.
-It gathers together the active participation of its audience in a unique state of “mass intimacy”- the optimal conditions for public performance, site for our shared horizon of meaning.
+The cinema is a cocoon.
+It remains isolated, out of reach from the encroaching world outside.
+The cinema is a focus space for an immersive multi-sensory experience.
+It gathers together the active participation of its audience in a unique state of mass-intimacy.
+The temple.
+The church.
+The place of worship.
+The listening space.
+Modern cinema provides the optimal conditions for public ritual, site for our shared horizon of meaning.